-LED COLOR STATUS DESCRIPTION Power Green On The Zyxel Device is receiving power and ready for use.
+LED COLOR STSTUS DESCRIPTION Power Green On The Zyxel Device is receiving power and ready for use.
 Blinking The Zyxel Device is self-testing.
-Red On The Zyxel Device detected an error while self-testing, or there is a device malfunction.
+Red On The Zyxel Device detected an error while self-testing, or malfunction.
+The Zyxel Device detected an error while self-testing, or there is a device malfunction.
 Blinking The Zyxel Device is upgrading firmware.
 Off The Zyxel Device is not receiving power.
-DSL / Ethernet WAN Green On The VDSL / ADSL link is up.
-Slow Blinking The Zyxel Device is looking for a VDSL / ADSL link.
-Fast Blinking The Zyxel Device is initializing the VDSL / ADSL link.
+Internet Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used) and the DSL connection is up.
+Off There is no Internet connection or the gateway is in bridged mode.
+WAN Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethern on the WAN.
+The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection on the WAN.
+Off There is no Ethernet connection on the WAN.
+SFP P Green On A fiber link is up.
+Off A fiber link is down.